gemidyne/michaelbaymode/README.md

 - It also changes/randomises the pitch of sounds played by the game engine.

 ## WARNING
-Please note that this plugin can cause extreme server and client instability if the rate of fire console variable is set too high with many players and high entity counts.
+Please note that this plugin can cause extreme server and client instability if the sm_explosions console variable is set too high with many players and high entity counts.

 ## Extensions required
 - TF2 extension (bundled with SourceMod)